rhel-labs/instruqt/command-line-assistant-problem-solving/01-timezone/assignment.md

 Welcome to the command line assistant problem solving lab.

-command line assistant is intended to provide rapid access to Red Hat knowledge to help users solve problems as quickly as possible, through a natural language interface.
+command line assistant powered by RHEL Lightspeed is intended to provide rapid access to Red Hat knowledge to help users solve problems as quickly as possible, through a natural language interface.

 In this challenge, we'll get acquainted with the command line assistant.